kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

    | NamespaceChecker        | Checks if event belongs to blocklisted namespaces and filter them.                | Remove it.
 It will be per resource now. |
    | NodeEventsChecker       | Sends notifications on node level critical events.                                | Move as K8s events notificator.         |

+   As a result, we only need to move all functionality under `notifier` property.

 ## Other issues

 Issues that are still not addressed:
 - Showing status of a given extension - if it's up and running.
-  - Now we can check that only in BotKube logs.
+  - Currently, there is no feedback channel.
+We can check that only in BotKube logs.
 - Providing metadata information about given extension (icon, display name, docs url etc.).
 Will be useful for discoverability.
   - Currently, not available.
 - Out-of-the-box validation via Open API schema.